ruby2elixir/ruby2elixir.github.io/content/post/2016/02-04-setting-up-droneio-ci-for-elixir-phoenix.md

 So, to recap:

-  - install postgresql-client (so pqsl is present)
+  - install postgresql-client (so psql is present)
   - run ecto.migrate for both test DBs
   - use PosgreSQL Docker image in compose block
   - cache the dependencies + the _build folder (maybe too fragile, needs real life experience over long time...)